Paul Martin

-The son of former secretary of state for external affairs Paul Martin Sr., Martin was a lawyer from Ontario before he became president and the chief executive officer of Canada Steamship Lines in 1973.
+The son of former senator and secretary of state for external affairs Paul Martin Sr., Martin was a lawyer from Ontario before he became president and the chief executive officer of Canada Steamship Lines in 1973.
 He held that position until his election as a member of Parliament for the Montreal riding of LaSalle—Émard in 1988.
-Martin unsuccessfully ran for leader of the Liberal Party in 1990, losing to Jean Chrétien.
+Martin ran for leader of the Liberal Party in 1990, losing to Jean Chrétien.
 Martin would become Chrétien's longtime rival for the leadership of the party, though was appointed his minister of finance after the Liberal victory in the 1993 federal election.
-Martin oversaw many changes in the financial structure of the Canadian government, and his policies had a direct effect on eliminating the country's chronic fiscal deficit by reforming various programs including social services.
+As minister, Martin oversaw many changes in the financial structure of the Canadian government, and his policies had a direct effect on eliminating the country's chronic fiscal deficit by drastically cutting spending and reforming various programs.
+In 2002, he either resigned or was removed as finance minister when tensions with Chrétien reached their peak.
+Martin initially prepared to challenge Chrétien's leadership; however, when Chrétien announced his intention of retiring, which triggered the November 2003 leadership election, Martin won the leadership in a landslide.
+He was sworn in as prime minister that December.

-In 2002, Martin resigned as finance minister when the tension with Chrétien reached its peak.
-He initially prepared to challenge Chrétien's leadership, though Chrétien announced his intention of retiring, triggering the November 2003 leadership election.
-Martin won the leadership easily and in the following month, succeeded Chrétien as prime minister.
-In the 2004 federal election, the Liberal Party retained power, although only as a minority government due to the Chrétien government's sponsorship scandal.
-During his tenure, Martin's government signed the Kelowna Accord to improve living conditions for indigenous peoples, reached an agreement with the provinces on increased funding for healthcare, and legalized same-sex marriage.
-In 2005, the opposition parties in the House of Commons passed a motion of no confidence contending that Martin's government was corrupt, as a result of new details from the sponsorship scandal that were released through the Gomery Report, triggering the 2006 federal election.
-Martin was defeated by the newly unified Conservative Party led by Stephen Harper, ending over 12 years of Liberal rule.
-Shortly after, Martin stepped down as leader of the Liberals and declined to seek re-election in 2008.
-Evaluations of Martin's prime ministership have been mixed, whereas his tenure as finance minister is viewed more favourably.
+Martin led the Liberal Party in the 2004 federal election, in which the party retained power as a minority government, losing its majority due to the sponsorship scandal that began to develop in the late 1990s.
+After the election, Martin's government reached an agreement with provincial premiers on increased healthcare spending, signed the Kelowna Accord to improve the living conditions of Indigenous peoples, and legalized same-sex marriage through the Civil Marriage Act.
+In 2005, the opposition parties in the House of Commons passed a motion of no confidence contending that Martin's government was corrupt after the Gomery Commission released new details regarding the sponsorship scandal, which triggered the 2006 federal election.
+In that election, Martin and the Liberals were defeated by the newly unified Conservative Party led by Stephen Harper, ending over 12 years of Liberal rule.

-Now seen as a global diplomat, Martin continues to contribute on the international arena through a variety of initiatives such as Incentives for Global Health, the not-for-profit behind the Health Impact Fund, where he serves as a member of the advisory board.
+Shortly after the defeat, Martin stepped down as Liberal leader and declined to seek re-election in 2008.
+Evaluations of Martin's prime ministership have been mixed, whereas his tenure as finance minister has been viewed more favourably.
+Now seen as a global diplomat, Martin continues to contribute on the international arena through a variety of initiatives such as Incentives for Global Health and the not-for-profit behind the Health Impact Fund, the latter of which he serves on as a member of the advisory board.
 He also sits as an advisor to Canada's Ecofiscal Commission.